Welcome to Dawlish College.

 As a parent myself, I understand that you want your child to be inspired, supported and challenged to be the best version of themselves within an environment that knows them and values them as an individual.
 Thank you for entrusting me with the care and education of your child, present or future, and I look forward to unlocking their ambitions as I get to know them and work closely with you.

 Drama is a popular subject at Dawlish College and is designed to be accessible for all.
 We work relentlessly to ensure that students feel able to take risks, respect others’ opinions and explore their creativity.
 All students are supported and challenged to perform in class and reflect on their learning through written work and discussion.

 Students have a varied experience of drama at primary school and so year 7 is designed to introduce and explore a range of skills such as still images, thought tracking and devised theatre using different topics and stimulus.

 As students grow in confidence, further techniques are added to their range by investigating and experimenting with mime, abstract theatre and status to name a few.

-If students elect to study drama as an option, in Year 9 they will work towards the Bronze Arts Award.
-This coveted award gives our young people the chance to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through discovering the enjoyment of creating and participating in theatre, developing their creativity and leadership skills.
+Students elect to study drama as an option.
+The course gives our young people the chance to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through discovering the enjoyment of creating and participating in theatre, developing their creativity and leadership skills.
 At the end of the year their work is assessed to determine if they have reached the necessary criteria.
 To date, this has been an extremely successful course and has given students an amazing opportunity to consolidate their skills prior to commencing their BTEC course.

 In Years 10 and 11, students study for a BTEC Technical Level 1/2 in Performing Arts with Edexcel and further details of the course can be found in the Guide to Options.